 Advanced Automated Trading – Order Flow + Price Action

-Thick Markets move based on very high volume and as such are more predictable/less volatile.
-The ZN 10 Year US Treasury Note future contract for instance typically holds key support/resistance levels with 10-20,000 lots and requires 2-3,000 lots of order flow pressure just to move 1 tick.
-This means a smaller number of very large/Big Money players are controlling/influencing the ZN market and trading ‘with’ them has far less relative risk than trading a thin market.
+A very thick market like the ZN 10 Year US Treasury Note future contract typically holds key support/resistance levels with 10-20,000 lots and requires 2-3,000 lots of order flow pressure just to move 1 tick.
+This means a smaller number of very large players are controlling/influencing the ZN market and trading ‘with’ them has far less relative risk than trading a thin market.
 It is entirely feasible to trade 10 lots with 1 tick risk at $15.625 per tick or $156.25 risk per trade and with a much more favorable winning percentage.
-The 1 tick risk per trade is possible due the predictability that comes from the size being traded.
+The 1 tick risk per trade is possible due the predictability that comes from the overall size being traded.
 For example if you are long during a session and the volume profile nodes are averaging approximately 10,000 lots 4 to 5 ticks apart and 20,000 lots print above your position, why would you stay long and suffer 4 to 8 ticks of pullback?
 You know the Big Money is causing the pullback by taking profit and that the Big Money players holding 1,000′s of lots each are not going to take more than a tick of pullback so why should you?
-Per the Tom Baldwin quotes they will take the market as far as they can and then reverse and take the market as far as they can.
-So if they can not hold and advance the market, why are you staying in the trade?
+Per the Tom Baldwin quotes above they will take the market as far as they can and then reverse and take the market as far as they can.
+So if they cannot hold and advance the market, why are you staying in the trade?
 Similarly on entry, either the Big Money is supporting the move or not.
-If you go long and their support/pressure does not continue, do you need more than 1 or 2 ticks proof that the move is not working?
+If you go long and their supporting order flow pressure does not continue, do you really need more than 1 or 2 ticks of proof that the move is not working?
 If the market movers can not move the market more than 1 or 2 ticks without being forced to exit, why are you sitting in the trade with a 4 to 8 tick stop ‘hoping’ for 5 or 10 ticks profit?

 Key to trading any market is the size of the pullback on profit-taking.
 If a market is moving up and only pulls back 2 ticks on low volume before proceeding up then it is very strong, very predictable and can traded with increased size and low risk.
 If the same market pulls back 3+ ticks on higher volume then the market is not strong enough on profit-taking to maintain the move and you should exit also.
 Thicker markets make those decisions easier.

-Having said all that, thin market also have order flow and can be traded on the relative size of that order flow using automation…
+Having said all that, thin markets also have order flow and can be traded on the relative size of that order flow using automation…